Sbsm157/cVAE-OSM/README.md

 It will use the `poetry.lock` file to replicate the environment used for the paper.

+If the installation succeeded, you can now launch the virtual environment using the command:

+    poetry shell

+or

+    poetry env activate

+depending on the poetry version used.

+Note that you can alternatively source the `activate` file from the environment.

 > **Troubleshooting.**
 >
-> In case of failure, just remove this `poetry.lock` file, the resolution will be made by poetry based on information inside the `pyproject.toml`.
+> An error may arise when some package version is not available yet/anymore for a given Python version.
+> In that case, we recommend first trying to use the same Python version as used by the authors *i.e.* Python 3.11.

+#### 2. Using a Docker Container and `requirements.txt`
+To run the same version as authors, a simple possibility is to use a docker container running the python version with jupyter.

+    sudo docker run -it --rm -p 8888:8888 -v .:/home/jovyan --user root -e GRANT_SUDO=yes jupyter/base-notebook:x86_64-python-3.11.5

+**Note.**
+The `--user root -e GRANT_SUDO=yes` part of the command is required to install texlive package.

+Clicking on the link shown in the terminal opens a jupyterlab webpage.
+Then, opening a terminal from this interface, packages can be installed using the `requirements.txt` file which contains the precise versions of packages used by the authors.
+For plots, latex installation is also required (`texlive-latex-extra` package and its dependencies).

+    pip install -r requirements.txt
+    sudo apt update && sudo apt install cm-super texlive-latex-extra

+> **Troubleshooting.**
 >
-> If it still does not work, then move to the next setup option.

-If the installation succeeded, you can now launch the virtual environment using the command:
+> In case of troubles with the embedded terminal, an alternative is to use a notebook to execute this command.
+> To do so, the following content must be executed in a first cell:
+>
+>     %%bash
+>     sudo apt update
+>     DEBIAN_FRONTEND=noninteractive TZ=Etc/UTC sudo apt install -y tzdata
+>
+> And the following content in a second cell:
+>
+>     %%bash
+>     sudo apt install -y cm-super texlive-latex-extra dvipng
+>     pip install -r requirements.txt

+> **Known issues.**
+>
+> In cases where everything runs correctly within the Docker environment, but an error still occurs when attempting to visualize the weights, it is recommended to comment out line 136 in the *cVAE_OSM_tools.py* file in $`\texttt{cvae\_osm\_utils}`$ module (`weights_visualization` function) to bypass the issue.
+Once the modification is made, restart the notebook to apply the changes.

+#### 3. Using Poetry without Provided `poetry.lock`
+If the previous solutions did not work or are not suitable, the next alternative is to use Poetry without `poetry.lock`.
+In that case, installed packages will have versions at least as high as the one used by authors with the same major version (first version digit).
+This provides a bit more flexibility while still maintaining a high probability of reproductibility.

+For this, the `poetry.lock` must be adapted to the current Python version.

+    poetry lock
-    poetry shell
+    poetry install

-Note that you can alternatively source the `activate` file from the environment.
+First a new lockfile is computed, then packages are installed.
+Same commands as for <a href="#install-1">installation 1</a> can be used to activate the environment.

-#### Using `requirements.txt`
+#### 4. Using `requirements.txt`

-If you are not able to install/run Poetry without error, then you can create a new virtual environment with the classical `python` command:
+If you are not able to install/run Poetry and/or Docker container without error, then you can create a new virtual environment with the classical `python` command:

     python -m venv .venv